AndreaFan123/Data_structures_algorithms_fundamentals_in_30_days/README.md

 ## Description

-This repository contains the basic fundamental concepts of computer science.
-My goal is to learn and understand the basic concepts of computer science in 30 days.
-I will be updating this repository daily with the concepts I learn.
+This repository contains the basic fundamental concepts of computer science and data structure & algorithms.

 Some of topics are big and will take more than a day to learn, and I don't want to learn it in a hurry and under pressure, cuz that would have ruined the whole purpose and joy of learning.
 Also I won't be covered all topics, so below is the list of topics I think it's important for frontend developers to know.: